0pie/madness-menu/README.md

 # madness-menu
-An original fivem mod menu written in Lua
+An original fivem mod menu written in Lua\
+Yes everything is obfuscated